Innov8ion-developer/pokebot/README.md

 Add synonyms, so you do need to train the bot as hard
 ![Alt text](/../screenshots/part2/Picture17.png?raw=true "")

-Add some expressions like "Who is Pikachu?"
+Add some expressions like "Who is Pikachu?", like the screenshot below.

-Now you have Entities, you can tag them in your Intent
+Now you have Entities, you can tag them in your Intent, see also screenshot below
 ![Alt text](/../screenshots/part2/Picture19.png?raw=true "")

 Now you can ask questions about Pokemon you did not train